Last updated in February 2019

 • the double taxation agreement of 9 March 2010, which entered into force on 28 December 2011 (applied as of 1 January 2012 in accordance with Article 31, paragraph 2)

 • the social security agreement of 8 April 2013, which entered into force on 1 January 2015

 There is close cultural and academic exchange between Germany and Uruguay.

-There is a long tradition of cooperation between universities, research centres and cultural institutions.
-Germany’s Federal Ministry of Food and Agriculture and Uruguay’s Ministry of Livestock, Agriculture and Fisheries are working closely together on agricultural research.
+There is a long tradition of cooperation between universities, research and cultural institutions.
+The Ministries of Agriculture of the two countries are working closely together on agricultural research.

-In 2013, the Deutsche Schule Montevideo was certified as an Excellent German School Abroad by the Central Agency for Schools Abroad (ZfA) and the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany.
-Founded in 1857, it is the oldest German school abroad in Latin America, offering both the German higher education entrance qualification (Abitur) and the Uruguayan equivalent.
+In 2013, the German School Montevideo was awarded the Excellent German School Abroad quality seal by the Central Agency for Schools Abroad and the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany.
+Founded in 1857, it is the oldest German international school in Latin America, offering both the German university entrance examination (Abitur) and the Uruguayan equivalent.
 The school currently has some 1600 pupils (including kindergarten children).
-German is currently taught as an optional subject at two state schools in Uruguay under the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).
+German is currently offered as an optional subject at two state schools and state language training centres in Uruguay under the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).